Gnucash/gnucash/cmake/README_CMAKE.txt

 == Scope

-The scope of the current work is to duplicate the `make` and `make install` actions as the Autotools system would.
-Currently, there is no support for `make check`, `make dist`, `make distcheck` or similar targets.
+The scope of the current work is to duplicate the `make`, `make check` and `make install` actions as the Autotools system would.
+Currently, there is no support for `make dist`, `make distcheck` or similar targets.
 Other limitations include:

   * Not all options available in `./configure` have been ported to this CMake system.